akhilm1708/TasKDASHH/README.md

   - Contains the Tkinter user interface code, including the creation of frames, buttons, and handling user input like posting tasks, getting tasks, and incrementing priorities.

 - **funcs.py**:
-  - Functions I used in previous API projects that I referenced for my code
+  - Functions I used in previous API projects that I referenced for my code.

 - **README.md**:
   - Documentation file that explains the project, its purpose, how to run it, and any dependencies.